 The Soft-Coated Wheaten Terrier is another one of the fluffiest dog breeds.
 These dogs make great family pets as they are friendly, playful, and get along well with children.
 They can be stubborn and independent when it comes to training, so first-time owners will want to plan on enrolling in puppy training classes.

-Their soft and silky coat does not shed much, but still requires a good bit of grooming.
+One of the facts about Soft-Coated Wheaten Terriers is that their soft and silky coat does not shed much, but still requires a good bit of grooming.
 They will need to be brushed thoroughly every day to properly remove tangles and prevent mats from forming.
 A pin brush or slicker brush throughout the entire coat and down to the skin is step one.

 Step two is using a medium or fine-toothed metal comb to go over the entire coat to find and work out leftover tangles that will mat if left alone.
 If you find any mats, it’s important to gently pull them apart with your fingers, a brush, or the comb.
 You never want to cut mats out with scissors on your own as this often leads to more tangles and mats as the uneven fur grows.